 While they are practically the same weight size and shape, the build quality of the fakes is immediately noticeable as you put the headphones on.
 The headband is very creaky and its padding came loose, as you can see in the picture above.
 The padding for the ear cups is also different and much lower quality, as mentioned in the comfort section of this comparison.

-Lastly, the casing of earcups is made of a thinner, lower grade plastic which lets the lights of the LED bleed through unlike with the original.
+Lastly, the casing of earcups is made of a thinner, lower grade plastic which lets the lights of the LED bleed through, unlike the original.

 The assembly of the fakes is not as seamless as the original.
 Looking at the hinges and joints, you can see the gaps and excess plastic that would have been smoothed out or polished in the original.